-Quizzes: There is one quiz for each of the thirteen (13) modules.
+Quizzes: There are a total of thirteen (13) quizzes in this course; Modules 10 and 15 do not have quizzes while Module 2 has two quizzes.
 Quizzes are primarily made up of fill-in-the-blank or multiple-choice questions and are worth 20 points.
 They are usually due on Friday by 11:59pm EST, but make sure to check the dates in Canvas for each quiz.
 The quizzes make up 50% of the total grade.
 The quizzes do not have a time limit.
 You may begin them at any time; however, you need to manually submit them by the due date.
 Quizzes are open until Saturday at 11:59pm EST for students who wish to complete them for a late penalty.
 Do not wait until the timer runs out or your quiz will automatically be submitted late.

-Activities: Students will also need to complete seven (7) online activities.
+Activities: Students will also need to complete eight (8) online activities.
 Activities are submitted in essay form and relate to the theme of the week.
 Grades will be based on the quality of the response, following the instructions, and demonstrating a grasp of the weekly topics.
 Instructions should be read carefully, as each assignment has its own requirements.
 Files must be uploaded in the correct format (doc or docx) using Turnitin.
 Activities are usually due on Friday by 11:59pm EST but check the dates in Canvas.
 The activities are worth 10 points each and form 30% of the total grade.

-Discussion Posts: There will be five (5) required discussion posts.
-Each student must post a substantive original comment to the discussion by Thursday at 12 noon EST. They must then make two (2) substantive responses to other individual's comments by Friday at 11:59pm EST. In total, this means there are five (5) original comments and ten (10) responses throughout the semester.
+Discussion Posts: There will be seven (7) required discussion posts.
+Each student must post a substantive original comment to the discussion by Thursday at 12 noon EST. They must then make two (2) substantive responses to other individual's comments by Friday at 11:59pm EST. Please note the due date in Week 16 is earlier to accommodate University reading days.
+In total, this means there are seven (7) original comments and fourteen (14) responses throughout the semester.
 Participation in these discussions is 20% of the final grade.
 The grade for this component of the course will be derived from the quality of participation and use of the anthropological concepts from the readings and lectures for the week.
 Online discussion groups will be assigned by the Instructor once the Add/Drop period has closed.